 Second, the Measure more readily delivers donors to the doxing droves, facilitating efforts to silence ideas they don’t like by threatening violence, destroying property, terminating employment, and otherwise intimidating those who dare speak unpopular ideas.
-And, by serving donors’ names up on the face of the communication, the Measure not only discourages donors from giving in the first place, it alters the speaker’s message or swallows it entirely.
-While the Supreme Court has upheld laws requiring reporting to the government, it has held that compelled speech like that at issue here must meet the highest levels of constitutional scrutiny, and that it fails that scrutiny when alternatives are available—such as the government publishing the messages themselves, instead of forcing the content out of others’ mouths.
+By serving donors’ names on the face of the communication, the Measure not only discourages donors from giving in the first place, it alters the speaker’s message or swallows it entirely.
+While the Supreme Court has upheld laws requiring reporting to the government, it has held that compelled speech, like that at issue in this case, must meet the highest levels of constitutional scrutiny, and that it fails that scrutiny when alternatives are available — such as the government publishing the messages themselves, instead of forcing the content out of others’ mouths.